 The role of EREB is not to question research traditions but rather to ensure that the research is able to meet its intended outcome in a manner that reduces and minimizes the risk to both the researcher(s) and the participants.

-In order to comply with the TCPS (article 1.5) and GREB policies, EREB conducts the scholarly review at the same time as it conducts the ethical review.
-For studies that have been reviewed and approved by other external agencies, for example SSHRC, the scholarly review completed by that agency fulfills this requirement.
-In addition to reviewing submissions, EREB answers questions about research ethics, suggests changes to a study in order to address ethics issues, and makes presentations to BEd and graduate students about research ethics.
+In order to comply with the TCPS2 (article 1.5) and GREB policies, EREB conducts the scholarly review at the same time as it conducts the ethical review.
+For studies that have been reviewed and approved by other external agencies, for example SSHRC, the scholarly review completed by that agency fulfils this requirement.
+In addition to reviewing submissions, EREB answers questions about research ethics, suggests changes to a study in order to address ethics issues, and makes presentations to B.Ed. and graduate students about research ethics.

-This document was created by Peter Chin, EREB co-chair 2002-2004, on behalf of EREB.
-Although every effort has been made to ensure accurate information, keep in mind that ethics policies are constantly being revised by GREB and at the national level.
+Although every effort has been made to ensure accurate information on this website, please keep in mind that ethics policies are constantly being revised by GREB and at the national level.

 - Course on Research Ethics (CORE) (Required for all submissions - please include certificate as an attachment)

 - Off-Campus Activity Safety Policy Planning Record (Required for international research)